This 1 Computer and Technology Stock Could Beat Earnings: Why It Should Be on Your Radar

 With this in mind, the Expected Surprise Prediction compares the Most Accurate Estimate (being the most recent) against the overall Zacks Consensus Estimate.
 The percentage difference provides the ESP figure.
 The system also utilizes our core Zacks Rank to provide a stronger system for identifying stocks that might beat their next quarterly earnings estimate and possibly see the stock price climb.

-The final step today is to look at a stock that meets our ESP qualifications.
-Verizon Communications (VZ) earns a #3 (Hold) 16 days from its next quarterly earnings release on October 20, 2021, and its Most Accurate Estimate comes in at $1.36 a share.
+Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
+Paycom Software (PAYC) earns a #2 (Buy) right now and its Most Accurate Estimate sits at $0.98 a share, just 27 days from its upcoming earnings release on November 3, 2021.

-VZ has an Earnings ESP figure of 0.6%, which, as explained above, is calculated by taking the percentage difference between the $1.36 Most Accurate Estimate and the Zacks Consensus Estimate of $1.35.
-Verizon Communications is one of just a large database of stocks with positive ESPs.
-These stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.
+By taking the percentage difference between the $0.98 Most Accurate Estimate and the $0.91 Zacks Consensus Estimate, Paycom Software has an Earnings ESP of 7.5%.
+Investors should also know that PAYC is just one of a large group of stocks with positive ESPs.
+All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Now that you know how to use the Zacks Earnings ESP to your advantage, make sure to check out the Earnings ESP Home Page for even more earnings related strategies to create a winning portfolio.